zabulus/core/doc/sql.extensions/README.packages.txt

       It's well know in programming world that having code grouped in some way (for example in namespaces, units or classes) is a good thing.
 With standard procedures and functions in the database this is not possible.
-It's possible to group them in different scripts files, but two problems remains:
+It's possible to group them in different scripts files, but two problems remain:
       1) The grouping is not represented in the database metadata.
       2) They all participate in a flat namespace and all routines are callable by everyone (not talking about security permissions here).

-    - Facilitate dependency tracking between its internal routines and between others packaged and unpackaged routines.
+    - Facilitate dependency tracking between its internal routines and between other packaged and unpackaged routines.

       Firebird packages are divided in two pieces: a header (aka PACKAGE) and a body (aka